-- 1. Discuss the benefits and trade offs of several e commerce alternatives. - 2.
-Give an outline about IT Act 2000. - 3.
-How can intranet technologies be involved in improving a process in one of the functions of a business. - 4.
-Describe the ERP applications in business. - 5.
-Discuss the importance of telecommunication. - 6.
-Give examples of how internet and other information technology support business processed. - 7.
-Write short notes on i) www.
-Architecture ii) Teleconferencing iii) B2B - 8.
-Describe the various applications of EDI in modern business. - 9.
+- 1. How can intranet technologies be involved in improving a process in one of the functions of a business. - 2.
+Describe the ERP applications in business - 3.
+Discuss the importance of telecommunication. - 4.
+Give examples of how internet and other information technology support business processed. - 5.
+Write a short notes on i) www.
+Architecture ii) Teleconferencing iii) B2B - 6.
+Describe the various applications of EDI in modern business. - 7.
+Discuss the benefits and trade offs of several e commerce alternatives. - 8.
+Give an outline about IT Act 2000. - 9.
 Discuss the major categories and trends of e commerce applications. - 10.
 Critically evaluate the electronic payment of cash.